amitsindha/sindhamaster/README.md

 sindhamaster
 ============

-This is a appfuse based repository
+This is a appfuse based repository.

+Appfuse is a j2ee based open source framework.